espressif/esp-hosted/docs/sdio.md

      To configure this, use `Menuconfig` on the Host: **Component config** ---> **ESP-Hosted config** ---> **Hosted SDIO Configuration** ---> **SDIO Bus Width** to **1 Bit**.

    - SDIO Mode
-     Packet or Streaming mode could be used, but slave has to use same SDIO mode used.
+     Packet or Streaming mode could be used, but co-processor has to use same SDIO mode used.

 > [!NOTE]